johnsellin93/grab/README.md

 | `grab --functions .` | index all functions |
 | `grab --replace FILE FUNCTION` | Replace a function by symbol, validate, show diff, and ask for approval |

-Every extraction expands the active repository context and automatically updates the clipboard buffer with the accumulated result.
+Every extraction expands the active repository context and automatically updates the clipboard/tmux buffer with the accumulated result.

-Search.
-Extract.
-Modify.
-Review.
+For larger investigations, assistants propose batches of `grab` commands that developers review and execute to progressively acquire the exact repository context required for a task.
+See [`prompt.txt`](./prompt.txt) for an example workflow.

 grab helps developers work with AI on large repositories by progressively acquiring only the context needed for a task and applying changes through explicit review workflows.
 Context is acquired incrementally as the investigation evolves.